idini/transformation_scd2/README.md

 The code is written for the transformation module.
 It is assumed that the bigquery tables already exists.

-Before run the code, please check if the `application_default_credential.json` credential file is already in your machine, in the path `~/.config/gloud/`.
+Before running the code, please check if the `application_default_credential.json` credential file is already on your machine, in the path `~/.config/gloud/`.
-If not, please run the following command from terminal `gcloud auth application-default login` and follow the steps.
+If not, please run the following command in the terminal `gcloud auth application-default login` and follow the steps.

 ## Project Description